gggraph/Genesis/contractexample.md

 **One final instruction to make your code reversible is the conditionnal jump instruction JMR.**

 This instruction will proccess a memory jump only during a downgrading proccess.
 This is the way-to-go to easily set up mirrored instructions in your contract!
-Not the most elegant however, increasing also the cost of the contract submission because of an heavier contract.
+Not the most elegant however, increasing also the cost of the contract submission because of a heavier contract.

 ```
   PATTERN: